k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

 - The exported tables are used for the following:
   - Getting the number of matching entities for the selected parameters of the task.
   - Creating the entity list for the task if the task's selection method is based on parameters.
-  - Creating the entity list for the task if a random selection of entities is used whereby the entities are randomly selected from the parameters table in the task's root LU.
+  - Creating the entity list for the task if a random selection of entities is used.

 ### TDM_PARAMS_DISTINCT_VALUES